 Using a slotted spoon, add rennet to milk then stir in an up and down motion to evenly distribute.
 Cover and let sit in water bath (with burner off) for 12 hours.

-After an hour, milk will have formed into a yogurt-like mass with whey at the edges.
+After 12 hours, milk will have formed into a yogurt-like mass with whey at the edges.
 Line a strainer with cheesecloth and place over a large bowl or pot.
 Gently pour your curds and let strain for 5 minutes.

 Sprinkle curds with salt and tie the edges of the cheese cloth together into a sack and hang over the pot for and additional 6-12 hours to reach desired consistency.
 At 6 hours you will have a creamy, easily spreadable chèvre that you can enjoy immediately or refrigerate for up to a week.
 Draining for longer will give you a drier, denser cheese that can be formed into a chèvre log and will keep refrigerated for up to a week.